rebroad/breezy-desktop/XORG_VIRTUAL_XR_API.md

-# X11 Xorg Virtual XR Connector & AR Mode Design
+# X11 Xorg Virtual Display Connector & AR Mode Design

 ## Goals

-- In this document, **XR** means **Extended Reality** (AR/VR-style glasses such as XREAL, VITURE, etc.).
-- Provide Breezy Desktop with a **RandR-visible virtual XR connector** (`XR-0`) on X11, so:
-  - Display settings tools can position/resize it like a normal monitor.
-  - Breezy can treat it as the “virtual desktop plane” for AR.
+- Provide a generic **virtual display connector** system for X11/Xorg that supports multiple use cases:
+  - **XR (Extended Reality) displays**: For AR/VR-style glasses (XREAL, VITURE, etc.)
+  - **Remote streaming displays**: For streaming desktop content to remote devices (e.g., Raspberry Pi clients)
+  - **Other virtual display uses**: Any use case requiring a virtual monitor that appears in RandR
+- Virtual displays are managed through a **control output** (`VIRTUAL-MANAGER`) and can be created with arbitrary names
-- Add an **AR mode** in the Xorg modesetting driver that:
+- For XR use case specifically, add an **AR mode** in the Xorg modesetting driver that:
   - Hides the physical XR connector from the 2D XRandR map.
-  - Lets Breezy’s 3D renderer drive the XR connector exclusively.
+  - Lets Breezy's 3D renderer drive the XR connector exclusively.

 ## High-level Architecture